Nick Darke: Playwriting

-Over the next twenty-seven years, he wrote twenty-seven plays which have been performed throughout the world, and London's leading writer-led theatres The Royal Court Theatre, The Donmar Warehouse, The Almeida Theatre, The Bush Theatre, The Lyric, two for The Royal National Theatre, and eight for The Royal Shakespeare Company.
+Over the next twenty-seven years, Darke wrote twenty-seven plays which have been performed throughout the world.
+His plays have been performed at a number of London's theatres including the Royal Court Theatre, Donmar Warehouse, Almeida Theatre, Bush Theatre, and Lyric Theatre.
+Darke also wrote two plays for the Royal National Theatre, and eight for the Royal Shakespeare Company.

 Three of his plays, The Catch, Kissing The Pope, and The Dead Monkey, were originally directed by Roger Michell.

-Prominent actors performed his work, including Tim Roth, Ralph Fiennes, Pete Postlethwaite, Frances Barber, Lesley Sharp, Geoffrey Hutchings, Phillip Jackson, and Antony O'Donnel.
+Prominent actors have performed his work, including Tim Roth, Ralph Fiennes, Pete Postlethwaite, Frances Barber, Lesley Sharp, Geoffrey Hutchings, Phillip Jackson, and Antony O'Donnel.

 'By turns dreamily inconsequential, passionately satirical, and sharply observant, he is one of the most interesting of our playwrights,' Sunday Telegraph.

-'Fiercely original and scaldingly funny,' The Washington Post on The Dead Monkey.

-Having grown up in a secluded agricultural community similar to Laurie Lee, Nick was a natural fit to adapt Cider With Rosie for the stage, in 1981.
+Having grown up in a secluded agricultural community similar to Laurie Lee, Darke was a natural fit to adapt Cider With Rosie for the stage, in 1981.

-During his career, Nick also wrote twelve radio plays and presented five radio documentaries for Radio Four.
+During his career, Darke also wrote twelve radio plays and presented five radio documentaries for Radio Four.

 When he returned to Cornwall during the latter part of his career, Kneehigh Theatre performed his work.
-Kneehigh's London debut, The King Of Prussia, was written by Nick, commissioned by The Donmar Warehouse in 1996.
-Kneehigh's second London outing was also written by Nick, The Riot was commissioned by, and performed at, The National Theatre, Cottesloe, in 1999.
+Kneehigh's London debut, The King Of Prussia, was written by Darke, commissioned by the Donmar Warehouse in 1996.
+He also wrote Kneehigh's second London show, The Riot, which was commissioned by the National Theatre, Cottesloe, in 1999.

 Screenwriting

-Nick wrote a Play for Today entitled Farmer's Arms (1983), a comedy western set in the parish of St. Merryn, near where he grew up, starring Phillip Jackson, Colin Welland, and Brenda Bruce.
+Darke wrote a Play for Today entitled Farmer's Arms (1983), a comedy western set in the parish of St Merryn, near where he grew up, starring Phillip Jackson, Colin Welland, and Brenda Bruce.

-In 1999 Nick wrote a TV Movie called The Bench, starring Geoffrey Hutchings and Leslie Grantham.
-Nick also worked with Geoff twice in the theatre, with one-man, one-act monologue Bud at the Almeida in 1985, and later Geoff had the central role in The Riot at The National Theatre, 1999.
+In 1999, Darke wrote a TV movie called The Bench, starring Geoffrey Hutchings and Leslie Grantham.
+He also worked with Hutchings twice in the theatre, with one-man, one-act monologue Bud at the Almeida in 1985, and later Hutchings had the central role in The Riot at the National Theatre in 1999.

-A film version of his first play Never Say Rabbit in a Boat was in pre-production with APT Films, when Nick died in 2005.
+A film version of Darke's first play Never Say Rabbit in a Boat was in pre-production with APT Films when he died in 2005.

 His son Henry Darke made short film versions of his plays Danger My Ally in 2003, and Highwater in 2006.